mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In the case where the leaf was added to the tree based on a pre-published KeyPackage, the `lifetime` field represents the times between which clients will consider a LeafNode valid.
 These times are represented as absolute times, measured in seconds since the Unix epoch (1970-01-01T00:00:00Z).
-An expired LeafNode MUST NOT be sent in an Add proposal.
-If an Add proposal contains an expired LeafNode, it MUST be rejected as invalid.
-When a client first downloads the tree for a group on joining, the client SHOULD NOT reject the tree because there are expired leaf nodes in the tree, since these nodes may have been valid when they were added.
 Applications MUST define a maximum total lifetime that is acceptable for a LeafNode, and reject any LeafNode where the total lifetime is longer than this duration.

 In the case where the leaf node was inserted into the tree via a Commit message, the `parent_hash` field contains the parent hash for this leaf node (see